Prescriptions

 You might see a note on your repeat prescription slip telling you that you are due a medication review.
 This is an opportunity for our healthcare professionals to check that the medication you take is still the best treatment for your condition and that you have had the appropriate monitoring and health checks for your condition.

-Appointments can be booked with our Pharmacist, GPs, or a Nurse in some cases.
+Appointments can be booked with our GPs, or a Nurse in some cases.
 If you have been taking the same medication and your condition is stable it may be sufficient to conduct your medication review as a telephone consultation.

 How often do I need a medication review?